 Another introduction to my approach to ecopsychology is the chapter "What Is Ecopsychology?
 A Radical View," in the book Ecopsychology: Science, Totems, and the Technological Species, ed.
 Peter Kahn, Jr. and Patrica Hasbach (Cambridge, Mass.: MIT Press, 2012).
 I aim in this writing again to distinguish ecopsychology from mainstream approaches to the human-nature relationship by highlighting what is unique and radical about ecopsychology.

 A shorter introduction to my approach is the chapter “Ecopsychology as Radical Praxis,” in Ecotherapy: Healing with Nature in Mind, ed.
 Linda Buzzell and Craig Chalquist (Sierra Club, 2009).
 This ecotherapy anthology is a follow-up to the ecopsychology reader Ecopsychology: Restoring the Earth, Healing the Mind, edited by Roszak, Gomes, and Kanner (Sierra Club, 1995).

 Feel free to contact me if you wish to get copies of the articles I have mentioned here.

 Another avenue is to check out my blog on this website.
 I plan from time to time to throw some content there of scholarly value.

-Finally, I am slowly writing a second book, tentatively entitled Invitation to Ecopsychology: Transforming Psychology for an Ecological World.
+Finally, I am slowly writing a second book, tentatively entitled Psychology at the Brink: Revsioning Psyche, Nature, and Society.
 The field of ecopsychology as a coherent project is increasingly coming into focus for me, but the challenge of presenting complex and convention-defying ideas for a popular audience remains.
 This is the challenge I am aiming to work out in writing this book.

 Other articles I have written include the following: